-Opacity can make it difficult for regulators to enforce legal requirements for trustworthy AI, and several federal regulatory authorities have recently pointed to the "black box" nature of some automated systems as a problem in determining whether automated systems are fair and legally compliant. may be difficult to parse and predict.
+may be difficult to parse and predict.
 AI systems will often be integrated into a wide range of other technologies across critical infrastructure sectors, some of which (e.g., transportation safety) have well-developed regulatory regimes.
-Experts observe that regulatory tools and capacities have not kept pace with AI developments.
-Commenters discussed how regulation does or should intersect with AI systems, including the need for clarity and new regulatory tools or enforcement bodies.310 Opacity can make it difficult for regulators to enforce legal requirements for trustworthy AI, and several federal regulatory authorities have recently pointed to the "black box" nature of some automated systems as a problem in determining whether automated systems are fair and legally compliant.311
+Experts observe that regulatory tools and capacities have not kept pace with AI developments.309 Commenters discussed how regulation does or should intersect with AI systems, including the need for clarity and new regulatory tools or enforcement direct safe harbor beneficiaries, but also from affected enforce legal requirements for trustworthy AI, and several federal regulatory authorities have recently pointed to the "black box" nature of some automated systems as a problem in determining whether automated systems are fair and legally compliant.311